n1klasD/Bob2.0_Backend/README.md

 # Bob 2.0 Backend Repository
-Backend for Personal Digital Assistant Bob 2.0
+Backend for Personal Digital Assistant Bob 2.0 based on Microservices and Docker.

 ## Structure